 Bishop Ivan provides a loving home for 150 boys and girls aged between 3 and 20 years.
-The children come from a range of backgrounds.
+The children and young adults come from a range of backgrounds.
 Some have lost one or both parents and are brought to the Centre by relatives or the surviving parent who may be too ill or too poor to care for them.
 Others have been rescued from the streets or from various forms of exploitation.

 To help build their self-esteem and give them aspirations for the future Bishop Ivan refers to these children as his “Champions”, because they are going to rise above their circumstances.